Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Leash Aggression

 Going back to Great Danes’ protective instincts, walking on a leash can naturally trigger their protective tendencies toward their owner.
-You may find Great Danes barking at strangers or other dogs during walks, the same way they do at home.
-This is not because they want to attack them, but because they are exhibiting dominance to protect their owners.
+You may find your dog barking at strangers or other dogs during walks, the same way they do at home.
+This is not because they want to attack them but because they are exhibiting dominance to protect their owners.

-This behavior, while not alarming on its own, can be properly managed through early socialization as a puppy.
-Early socialization can help lessen their need to exhibit dominance towards others they encounter on the street, while still maintaining their protective nature.
+While not alarming on its own, this behavior should still be properly managed through early socialization as a puppy.
+This can help lessen the dog’s need to exhibit dominance toward others that they encounter on the street while still maintaining their protective nature.

 Dogster_Website dividers_v1_Jan 18 2024-01-TEST